 RESEARCH PEDAGOGY

-Writing history is a political decision.
-Every word or sentence we write on paper is based on our experience, interaction, and knowledge of the environment around us.
-Our history as Mexicans within the contexts of United States history has taken on many different interpretations.
-Some of those interpretations have labeled Mexicans as outsiders, bandits, and savages.
-On the other side, Chicano/Mexican historians and scholars have contoured those interpretations by highlighting the critical part Mexicans have played in the development of the United States.
+Writing history is a political act.
+Every word or sentence put on paper is shaped by our experiences, interactions, and understanding of the world around us.
+As Mexicans, our history within the broader context of United States history has been interpreted in various ways.
+Some interpretations have portrayed Mexicans as outsiders, bandits, and savages.
+Conversely, Chicano and Mexican historians and scholars have challenged these views by emphasizing the crucial role Mexicans have played in the development of the United States.

-So, in this context, my research pedagogy within the field of Chicano/Latino Studies and History focuses on developing a counter-narrative of labor, migration, and activism histories.
-This focus has led me to conduct research on the history of working-class Mexicans in California, especially the oral histories of farm workers, families, union organizers, and community activists who struggled for a better quality of life.
+In this context, my research pedagogy within the field of Chicano/Latino Studies and History focuses on creating a counter-narrative around labor, migration, and activism.
+This approach has led me to examine the history of working-class Mexicans in California and Ohio, particularly through oral histories of farmworkers, their families, union organizers, and community activists who have fought for a better quality of life.

 WORK IN PROGRESS